badfeather/bfnest/README.md

 * Any `.svg` images placed in the `assets/img/svg-icons` directory will be combined into a single file `svg-icons.svg` in the `assets/img` directory.
 This will be included as an svg sprite at the top of the `<body>` if it exists.

 ##### Versioning
-Version numbers get updated in the `.json` files, theme stylesheets and `README.md` each time you run `gulp bump` as a patch using semantic versioning, ie. '0.0.1'.
-To perform a minor bump, ie. '0.1.0', run `gulp bump-minor`.
-To perform a major bump, ie. '1.0.0', run `gulp bump-major`.
+Version numbers get updated in the `.json` files, theme stylesheets and `README.md` with semantic versioning using the following commands:
+* To performa a patch bump, ie. '0.0.1', run `gulp bump`.
+* To perform a minor bump, ie. '0.1.0', run `gulp bump-minor`.
+* To perform a major bump, ie. '1.0.0', run `gulp bump-major`.

 ##### Modernizr
 * Included is [gulp-modernizr](https://github.com/doctyper/gulp-modernizr), which creates a custom build of Modernizr based on what it sees in your javascript.

 #### Bower
 * This theme uses Bower to include vendor dependencies where necessary.
-Packages will be installed to `assets/vendor`, which can then be included where necessary.
+Packages will be installed to `assets/vendor`, which can then be included/concatenated via the `Gulpfile.js` where necessary.

 #### Style Tester
 * Included is a very low-level style-testing guide of sorts.
-To use, open `/docs/style-tester.html`, copy all the contents, and paste in a new post or page on your Wordpress install in Text (not Visual) editing mode.
+To use, open `assets/docs/style-tester.html`, copy all the contents, and paste in a new post or page on your Wordpress install in Text (not Visual) editing mode.
 Save this as a draft, then preview.
 Now you can see your type styles in action.
-Hooray!
+For more thorough testing of your theme, download and import WordPress' [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test).

 #### Good luck
 * As with all things code-related, the only real way to understand where I'm coming from is to read the code and scratch your head.